worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Linear regression 1D Training Two Parameter**: In this section, I trained a model with PyTorch by using the data that I created.
 The model will have the slope and bias.
 And l reviewed how to make a prediction in several different ways by using PyTorch

 - **Stochastic Gradient Descent**: In this section, I practiced training a model by using Stochastic Gradient descent and compared it with Batch Gradient Descent we used in earlier section.

+- **Mini-Batch Gradient Descent**: In this section, l practiced training a model by using Mini-Batch Gradient Descent.